tdkehoe/iam/users_roles.md

 If you assign an access policy on **All account management services**, depending on the role that you select, the user can complete the following actions for each service for that role.
 In addition, this type of policy provides the user access to billing information and the ability to track usage based on their assigned role.
 See the following table for details.
 {: note}

 The first row of the table describes specific services that you can choose from when creating a policy, and the first column describes the selected type of role for the policy.
-The remaining cells map to which role is selected via the firt column, and which type of policy has been selected via the first row.
+The remaining cells map to which role is selected from the options in the first column, and which type of policy has been selected from the options in the first row.

 | Access Policy Details |  Actions for Service IDs  | Actions for Managing Access Groups | Actions for Managing Catalog Access | Actions for Access to Manage Users | Actions for Support | Actions for Billing | Actions for all Account Management Services |
 |:--------------|:-------------|:--------------|:--------------|:-----------|:--------------|:--------------|:--------------|